 As we participate in the Lord’s Supper and proclaim our union with Christ, we also proclaim our union with other believers who are part of His body, the church.
 Paul makes this clear in his letter to the Corinthians:

-Because there is one loaf, we, who are many, are one body, for we all partake of the one loaf [bread] (1 Corinthians 10:17).
+Because there is one loaf, we, who are many, are one body, for we all share the one loaf [bread] (1 Corinthians 10:17).

 As members of the one body of Jesus Christ, each of us has a duty to be submissive to Christ our Head and to be devoted to one another in brotherly love, honoring others above ourselves, sharing with those in need, practicing hospitality, and living in harmony (Romans 12:9-16; 1 Corinthians 12:25).